jasonhemann/21FA-CS3800/_hw/homework3.md

 * the source code files needed by your `Makefile`,

-* and a pdf or plain-text file containing the answer to NFAs vs DFAs.

 ## 1. A Data Representation for NFAs

 Recall Definition 1.37 from the book.
 An NFA is a 5-tuple